New work from Dana!

 Yes, I walked on and somehow found an exit in the general direction of our hotel.
 Eventually, George did the same.

-Back home, whenever I saw that glisten in George’s eyes, I'd put on my false eyelashes and splash of sandalwood.
+Back home, whenever I saw that glisten in George’s eyes, I'd put on my false eyelashes and a splash of sandalwood.